pvasek/kudu-wiki/Deploying-to-a-server.md

   - Create an empty App_Data in there
 - Copy the KuduService artifacts into C:\inetpub\Kudu.Services.Web
 - Change AppPool to run as LocalSystem so it can manage IIS sites
-- Give 'Users' full access to C:\inetpub\apps
+- Give 'Users' full access to C:\inetpub\apps, which is where sites get created
+  - Note that you can change that location using the `sitesPath` AppSetting in Kudu.Web's web.config.